SantigBenites/Projeto1SegApli/README.md

 - Setup files
 - Add more needed verifications like time part of message
-- Add threads to deal with 2 clients at the same time
 - Vcc file in user
 - Add authentication between user and bank
 - Use different IVs for encrypton
+- Make sure the project can be compiled from zero in a VM

 # Git commands